 - Infestations are frequently caused by bringing diseased fruit home from the grocery store or produce stand.
-If you see fruit flies when shopping, avoid any product that is near them.
+If you see fruit flies when shopping, avoid any product near them.
 You can bet there are a lot of fruit fly eggs on that product in your kitchen, just ready to hatch.
-When you consider that a single fruit fly may lay 500 eggs, it’s easy to see why you should skip the bananas you planned to buy.
+Considering that a single fruit fly may lay 500 eggs, it’s easy to see why you should skip the bananas you planned to buy.

-- To dislodge fruit fly larvae, rinse those that are washable once you arrive home: apples, stone fruit, bananas, citrus fruits, and so on.
-You can use plain water or one of the fruit and vegetable washes offered in the produce section of your grocer.
+- To dislodge fruit fly larvae, rinse those washable once you arrive home: apples, stone fruit, bananas, citrus fruits, and so on.
+You can use plain water or one of the fruit and vegetable washes offered in your grocer’s produce section.

 - Fruits and vegetables should be consumed before they get overripe or go bad.
-Fruit flies like ripe or fermented produce to lay their eggs on.
+Fruit flies like ripe or fermented products to lay their eggs on.
 Refrigerate them for even greater results.

 - Clean your kitchen.
 Fruit flies can land on your counters and lay eggs, even in your sink.
-In fact, make sure there’s no food waste left in your garbage disposal or drain.
+Make sure there’s no food waste left in your garbage disposal or drain.

-- Take away your trash on a regular basis.
+- Take away your trash regularly.
 A fruit fly will be attracted to small amounts of juice or wine left at the bottom of bottles.
 If you can’t recall the last time you cleaned out your kitchen trash can and recycling bins, now is the time to do so before the fruit flies remind you that you’re overdue.

 Is it possible for a fruit fly infestation to harm my health?